GhostWriters/DockSTARTer/.github/ISSUE_TEMPLATE/application-request.md

 ---
 name: Application Request
-about: Suggest a new application to be added to the DockSTARTer repository
+about: Suggest a new application to be added to the TrunkSTARTer repository
 title: '[Application Request]'
 labels: 'apps, docs, enhancement'
 assignees: ''